ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 # Ecosystem

-A major benefit of data shared by AEMO is the ecosystem tools built on top of it.
+A major benefit of the large & open dataset shared by AEMO is the ecosystem tools built on top of it.

 ## [nem-data](https://github.com/ADGEfficiency/nem-data)